 Age, Not Use, Determines SSD Reliability

-Unlike an HDD, an SSD has no moving parts and consists instead of flash memory cells that degrade with time.
-Studies suggest an SSD is better equipped to handle more data than an HDD, but its electronic parts are more likely to fail within the same time frame.
+SSDs, however, don’t handle the passage of time so well, even if they aren’t subjected to heavy workloads.
+Unlike an HDD, an SSD has no movable parts and consists of flash memory cells that inevitably degrade with time.
+Studies suggest that an SSD is better at handling large volumes of data than an HDD is, but an SSD is also more likely to fail within the same time frame.

 Longevity Is Relative